motakosay/Arabic-OCR/README.md

 **NOTE**

-We achieved these results when we used only the flatten image as feature.
+•We achieved these results when we used only the flatten image as feature.

 ---

+**TODO**
+•to work on not flatten images
+•to work on colorful pages
+•to work on different fonts

 # References